-Maria Formoso, Administrative Assistant for Thomas A. Helfrich, Esq., is responsible for assisting Tom in everyday matters, job classification memos which deal with adjustments to rates, as well as many other administrative tasks for the League.
+Maria Formoso, Administrative Assistant for League counsel., is responsible for assisting Tom in everyday matters, job classification memos which deal with adjustments to rates, as well as many other administrative tasks for the League.

 Barbara L. Logan, provides consulting services to clients in compensation comparative analysis, labor contract economics and negotiations strategy, financial processes and performance management, health benefits cost containment and plan design, and on a broad range of human resources issues critical to workforce effectiveness.
 Her clients have included: Barnard College, the Brooklyn Hospital Center, Columbia University Medical Center, 1199SEIU Benefit Funds, Hillel, the League of Voluntary Hospitals and Homes, NY Methodist Hospital, Montefiore Medical Center, Mount Sinai Medical Center, New York Methodist Hospital, New York Presbyterian Hospital, the New York City Patrolmen’s Benevolent Association, Teachers College, and Westchester Medical Center.
 She earned her B.A. in economics and mathmatics at Duke University.